 The number of days to flowering varied significantly among the parental lines and testers (Table 3).
 Among the lines, HSD1839 exhibited the most favourable general combining ability (GCA) effect (-0.841), indicating its potential for contributing to earliness in hybrid combinations.
 Among the testers, Clemson Spineless showed the highest positive GCA effect (0.714*), suggesting its tendency toward delayed flowering.
 Among hybrid combinations (Table 4), HSD2550 × Hjerat shows the most favourable specific combining ability (SCA) effect (-2.41**).
 This suggests that this cross exhibits early flowering, a crucial trait for adapting to short growing seasons.
 The information on genetic components of variance and contributions of line, testers and their interaction are summarized in Table 5.
 The negative (GCA) variance and very high (SCA) variance indicate that non-additive gene action predominates in controlling this trait.
 The low (GCA/SCA) variance ratio further supports the limited influence of additive genetic effects.
 The high contribution of interaction (64.56%) highlights the importance of specific cross combinations.
 This suggests strong environmental or epistatic influences on flowering time.
 Hybrid breeding would be more effective than pure-line selection for improving early or synchronized flowering.
 The choice of parent combinations is crucial for maximizing favourable hybrid performance.

-Early flowering in okra has been associated with enhanced adaptation to varying climatic conditions, evading of late season risk of insect pests and disease, earlier fruit set, Increased number of fruits per plant, an earlier start to harvest and new crop rotation and longer period for fruit development (Medagam, et al., 2012; Ragheb and Helmy, 2022).
+Early flowering in okra has been associated with enhanced adaptation to varying climatic conditions, evading of late season, risk of insect pests and disease, earlier fruit set, increased number of fruits per plant, an earlier start to harvest and new crop rotation and longer period for fruit development (Medagam, et al., 2012; Ragheb and Helmy, 2022).
 Similarly, Yohanna, (2023); Reddy et al., (2011) and Jaiprakashnarayan et al., (2008) reported that specific crosses showing negative (SCA) effects for days to flowering were associated with earliness, which aligns with our findings.

 3.2 Plant height